maxhbr/LDBcollector/README.md

 # {metæffekt}-universe
-Project providing insights on the {metæffekt} license database.
+Project providing insights on the {metæffekt} license database covering

+* 2003 modelled license terms,
+* 117 exceptions,
+* 168 specific and commonly used license expressions, and
+* 45 markers.

+as of 25th, April 2023.

 The following links provide letter-specific overviews on the license information: